Toogoom

 Toogoom has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include the Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett, Forest Wind Farm, and Queensland Energy Roadmap 2025.
-The following list details those most likely to be relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major undertakings, or planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
+Notable projects include Queensland Train Manufacturing Program, Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett, and Forest Wind Farm.
+The following list outlines those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.